James Corden: 2007–2010: Gavin & Stacey and rise to prominence

 Corden co-created the sitcom Gavin & Stacey with Ruth Jones.

 From 2007 to 2010, Corden co-starred in his own series, the BBC Three sitcom Gavin & Stacey.
 He co-wrote the series with his Fat Friends co-star Ruth Jones; Corden and Jones played the friends of the title characters, with Corden starring as Smithy.
 The series proved popular and was well-received critically.
 For the show, Corden won Best Male Comedy Performer and Gavin & Stacey won Best New British Television Comedy at the 2007 British Comedy Awards.
 At the 2008 Television BAFTAs, Corden won the BAFTA for Best Male Comedy Performance, and Gavin & Stacey won the BAFTA's Audience Award for Programme of the Year.
 In December 2008, the show won Best TV Comedy in the 2008 British Comedy Awards.
 Gavin & Stacey also won the award for Most Popular Comedy Programme at the National Television Awards in 2010.
-In 2019, Gavin & Stacey returned for a Christmas special, with the episode achieving the highest Christmas Day viewership in the UK for more than a decade.
+In 2019, Gavin & Stacey returned for a Christmas special, which achieved the highest Christmas Day viewership in the UK for more than a decade.

 During the two year and seven months run of Gavin & Stacey, Corden's professional endeavours outside the successful series proved somewhat chequered.
 He guest hosted Big Brother's Big Mouth, with Gavin & Stacey co-star Mathew Horne, in August 2007.
 In 2008, he appeared in the film of Toby Young's 2001 autobiography How to Lose Friends & Alienate People.
 He collaborated again with Horne on a 2009 sketch show named Horne & Corden, described by the BBC as a "traditional comedy entertainment show in the style of Morecambe and Wise".
 The show ran for only one series and was poorly received by the critics, with Corden later admitting "the absolute truth is I wasn't good enough."